johanneshilden/util-dom/README.md

     parentNode :: Element -> Fay (Maybe Element)

+This function returns a `Maybe Element` in the `Fay` monad, since a parent element doesn't always exist.

 ### getElementById

 Similar to the JavaScript method with the same name.

     getElementById :: String -> Fay (Maybe Element)

-This function returns a `Maybe Element` in the `Fay` monad to properly handle cases where no element is found matching the provided id.
+This function returns a `Maybe Element` to properly handle cases where no element is found matching the provided id.

 **Example:**